Albernano1/jsoncleaner-and-formatter/jsoncleaner-and-formatter-ts/README.md

 ## Extension Settings

-none
+The replacement values, can be found in extension settings

 ## Known Issues

-Let me know in my email address alberto.sanchez.merino@emeal.nttdata.com
+Let me know in my email address albernano1@gmail.com

 ## Release Notes